pjpmarques/pjpmarques.ruhoh.com/README.md

-This is the "pmarques.eu" website.
+This is the source for my personal website ("pmarques.eu").

-It's based on **ruhoh**.
-See <http://ruhoh.com> for more information.
+The website is built using **ruhoh**.
+Check <http://ruhoh.com> for more information.

 ## License

 Released under the [MIT License](http://www.opensource.org/licenses/MIT)